seleniumbase/SeleniumBase/seleniumbase/masterqa/ReadMe.md

         self.verify("Do you see posters in the search results?")
 ```

-By the time you reach http://xkcd.com/1700/ after calling ``self.open("http://xkcd.com/1700/")`` (Step 1 in the screenshot below) and then hit the first verification line, ``self.verify("Do you see a webcomic?")``, that will cause a pop-up to ask the manual QA tester: "Do you see a webcomic?"
+When the browser reaches http://xkcd.com/1700/ after calling ``self.open("http://xkcd.com/1700/")`` (Step 1 in the screenshot below) and hits the first verification line, ``self.verify("Do you see a webcomic?")``, a pop-up appears asking the manual QA tester: "Do you see a webcomic?"
 (Step 2 in the screenshot below):

 ![](http://cdn2.hubspot.net/hubfs/100006/xkcd_new_bug_chrome3.png "MasterQA Example")